Life Was Better: Reception

 In November 1994, OTS said "Geelong's favourite sons (and daughter) do it again, with five tracks of pure alterno magic... this is a guaranteed indie hit and one of the archetypal Australian releases of the year."
 In December 1994, D.D.
 Forte called the EP "the kind of feedback-laced gutter pop to knock the loneliness out of your head".
 In January 1995, Tracey Grimson from OTS said "It's clear that Magic Dirt take their lessons from a combination of the punk of new indie mixed with the roots of older alternative rock...
 What rises up is hard, heavy, contagious rock 'n' roll – a new breed."
 In December 1995, Nazz from Rip It Up said "It sounds like something sweet, like The Bangles... as covered by an air conditioner and a cement mixer".

 In 2020, Jeff Jenkins from Stack Magazine said Life Was Better "...shows a band that should have conquered the world.
 Adalita Srsen sits comfortably alongside Chrissy Amphlett as a rock goddess.".
+Trouser Press singled out "Amoxycillin", which "starts as a brash pop song and closes with a ten-minute feedback concerto", comparing the band’s power to Daydream Nation-era Sonic Youth.